 2. Pilates teaches you to initiate movement from your center.
 Having strong core muscles that support your body and just knowing how to engage those core muscles is so helpful when you are recovering from an injury that is causing the rest of your body to compensate.
 By having this knowledge and strength of how to engage those core muscles you will be able to support your body better whether you are using a walker or crutches and you’ll take some of the strain off of the rest of the body.

 3. Body Alignment: Pilates is considered a corrective exercise as we are continually trying to create balance in our body by doing movements in alignment and strengthening in alignment.
 Creating balance in your body is important for everyone, but if you are recovering from an injury or ailment that causes you to compensate in the rest of your body it could save you from chronic pain, tightness and even injuries in the rest of your body long after your knee has healed.

-So when’s the best time to start Pilates if you are contemplating a knee replacement?
+When’s the best time to start Pilates if you are contemplating a knee replacement?
 Of course the sooner you start the more prepared you’ll be, but honestly even getting a few sessions in before the surgery with an experienced instructor can teach you some basic concepts that will help you immediately before and after the surgery.
 After surgery you’ll want to talk to your doctor and physical therapist about the timing of starting regular sessions again.
 The great thing about the Pilates work is that it can truly be adapted to any body so it is possible if you are working with an experienced instructor you can start incorporating the Pilates movements into your recover process sooner than later.

 Want to see the benefits of Pilates before and after surgery?
 Check out this video below of Pilates Instructor Nancy only 2 weeks after her kee replacement surgery: